softwarerero/meteor-accounts-t9n/README.md

     meteor add softwarerero:accounts-locales

 Due to meteor package name character limitation, not uppercase or underscore allowed.
-Correct name for, Ex: `es_ES`is `softwarerero:accounts-locales-es-es`.
+Correct name for, Ex: `es_ES`is `softwarerero:accounts-locales-es-es`

 Note that locale specific package implies the core 'softwarerero:accounts', so you don't need to add it yourself.